puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 Optionally, you can validate only certain files or directories, run a specific type of validations, such as metadata or Puppet validation, or run all validations simultaneously.
 Additionally, you can send your validation output to a file in either JUnit or text format.

-1. In your module's directory, from the command line, run `pdk validate`.
+1. In your module's directory, from the command line, run `pdk validate`

-   * To run all validations simultaneously, use the `--parallel` flag and run `pdk validate --parallel.
+   * To run all validations simultaneously, use the `--parallel` flag: `pdk validate --parallel`

-   * To run just one type of validation on the module, specify `puppet`, `ruby`, or `metadata`.
-For example, to validate the module's metadata, run `pdk validate metadata`.
+   * To run just one type of validation on the module, pass in `puppet`, `ruby`, or `metadata`.
+For example, to validate the module's metadata, run `pdk validate metadata`

-   * To run validations on a specific directory or file, pass the name of the file or directory as an argument with `pdk validate`.
-For example, to run all validations on the `/lib` directory only, run `pdk validate lib/`.
+   * To run validations on a specific directory or file, pass in the name of the file or directory.
+For example, to run all validations on the `/lib` directory only, run `pdk validate lib/`

    * To automatically correct some common code style problems, run `pdk validate` with the `--auto-correct` option.

-   * To send module validation output to a file, use the `pdk validate` command with the option `--format=format[:target]`.
-This option specifies the output format and an output target file.
-For example, to create a report file `report.txt`, run `pdk validate --format=txt:report.txt`.
+   * To send module validation output to a file, use the option `--format=format[:target]`, which lets you specify the desired output format and target file.
+For example, to create a report file `report.txt`, run `pdk validate --format=txt:report.txt`

-     You can specify multiple `--format` options, as long as they all have distinct output targets.
+     You can specify multiple `--format` options, provided they all have distinct output targets.

-See the PDK reference for a complete list of validation options.
+See the PDK reference for a complete list of validation command options.

 Related topics: